-December 2017 Iowa-China Business Forum and its 15th anniversary celebration were held.
-Participants include Terry Brystad, former governor of Iowa and current U.S. ambassador to China, Matt Baven, governor of Kentucky, Kim Reynolds, governor of Iowa, Bill Noci, Iowa Minister of Agriculture, Ken Kun, former US Ambassador and chairman of World Food Awards.
+On 22nd December 2017 Iowa-China Business Forum and its 15th anniversary celebration were held.
+Participants included Terry Brystad, former Governor of Iowa and current U.S. ambassador to China, Matt Baven, Governor of Kentucky, Kim Reynolds, Governor of Iowa, Bill Noci, Iowa Minister of Agriculture, Ken Kun, former US Ambassador and chairman of World Food Awards.
 In addition, many presidents of universities, corporate presidents, community leaders and outstanding students also attended.
-In the celebration VIA was awarded with US-China Education Leadership Award by Iowa state government and Iowa-China Business Forum.
+In the celebration, VIA was awarded with US-China Education Leadership Award by the Iowa state government and Iowa-China Business Forum.

 Organizers: Iowa Chinese Association, Iowa-China Business Forum, Immigrant Entrepreneur Summit.

 Sponsors: American Asian News Bureau, Sa Ying Account Firm, Kimberley Farm, PYLI, Ten Square International, Inc, US Education Without Borders.

 The forum was held in the Embassy Club, which has a long history and is located in the center of Des Moines.
 Dozens of VIPs from different walks of life attended this forum.

 An award process was specially designed to commend outstanding business leaders and institutions in Iowa and other American states which promoted US-China business and education cooperation.
 VIA was awarded with the US-China Education Leadership Award, which is a recognition and encouragement for VIA’s efforts to establish American high schools to build a platform for Chinese students to enter US colleges and universities and learn about American while also to promoting communication between Chinese and American teenagers.

 Lu Wei, VIA’s President (second from right) receives the award.